safar-india-org/safar-website/content/what-we-do/practice-to-theory.md

 keywords = [""]
 +++

-*While the modes and methods of social accountability have expanded considerably in the last few years, the question remains: is political accountability shrinking?
-While the parameters of democracy are being redefined under the present regime, what is the relationship between accountability and democracy?
-How do these fit within the framework of the Indian Constitution?
-We debate these questions and more as we move from practice to theory and theory to practice.*
+*While the modes and methods of accountability have expanded considerably in the last few years, what do we understand as the relationship between accountability and power?
+What is the difference between accountability and social accountability?
+How do these concepts relate with each other in an evolving complex democracy such as India?
+We debate these questions and more as we contribute to the co-creation of a working theory on accountability.*

+*SAFAR teaches Social Accountability to students of Masters in Public Policy at the National Law School of India University.
+The course explores a range of substantive debates around welfare rights and social accountability and is rooted in theory that has emerged from practice.
+It introduces students to the experiences and challenges ordinary people face as they make claims of the state and seek access to basic rights, through a diverse range of ‘literature’ that includes films, reports, laws, judgements in addition to academic papers and books.
+The course is taught in collaboration with a host of guest lecturers that include practitioners, activists, bureaucrats, frontline functionaries and researchers who share insights from their work with students and help deepen our collective understanding of social accountability.*

 <div class="container-image">
   <img class="full-width" src="../../img/pictures/practice-theory.jpg">